Local seeds for more resilient farming

 other farmers

-Next steps: political support is needed
+Next steps: Political support needed

 In the video, farmers have their say on how the project supports them